basarat/demo-jest/script.md

 );
 ```

-And also opens up other features like the ability to to specify the displayName
+This annotation also opens up other features like the ability to to specify the displayName which will be used to as the name for the component in React DevTools

 ```
 import * as React from 'react';